KyleBae1017/dl-paper/README.md

 # 📑 Deep Learning Papers What I Read / Plan to Read

 - Major Interests : GNNs, Generative models, Transformer-based models
-- Reading not only papers about interesting topics, also essential papers to understand deep learning techniques and trend
+- Reading not only papers about interesting topics, also various and essential papers to understand deep learning techniques and trend

 ## GNNs
 ### Basic Graph ML / GNNs